Beyond the Beta Lorenz Curve: A New Parametric Family for Poverty and Inequality Estimation: Functional variants of the Beta Lorenz curve

-While $L_1$ is nested within $L_2$, it is important to observe that $L_2$ is only nested within $L_3$ in the limiting case where $s = d = 1$, illustrating that $L_3$ is a distinct, generalized parametric family rooted in the Kakwani framework.
+While $L_1$ is nested within $L_2$ and $L_3$, it is important to observe that $L_2$ is nested within $L_3$ only in the limiting case where $\sigma = 1$ and $d = 1$, illustrating that $L_3$ is a distinct generalized parametric model rooted in Kakwani's framework.

 The Gini index of (\ref{lc3}) is expressed as follows:

 where $\,_2F_1(a,b,c;z)$ is the hypergeometric function.